easyt0re/mmrotate/README.md

   - you still need to install a bunch of things with apt-get after this it seems
 - could not connect to any X display
   - of course, if we have a linux machine, it's not a problem
+  - follow [these steps](https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2) specifically to make it work

 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.